spring-labs/ameba-lib/README.md

  follow:

   - All Java files must have the Apache License header on top
-  - All Java types must provide a meaningful Javadoc comment with the initial author (`@author`), version of ameba since when this type exists (`@since`) and a manually managed type version (`@version`)
+  - All Java types must provide a meaningful Javadoc comment with the initial author (`@author`), the version of ameba when the type was introduced (`@since`) and a manually managed type version (`@version`).
+The first sentence in Javadoc is used as headline and needs to be a short but meaningful description of the type class.
-  - Public API must documented

  ````
  /**
-  * A SecurityConfigurers class is a collector of interfaces that provide a configuration option for security related topics.
+  * A SecurityConfigurers class is a collector of interfaces that provides a configuration option for security related topics.
   *
   * @author <a href="mailto:scherrer@openwms.org">Heiko Scherrer</a>
   * @version 1.1
   * @since 1.4
   */
  ````
+  - Public API methods have to be documented

 ## How to release